lzace817/examples/noncommitmem/README.md

 ## how to give back memory?

 on windows, `VirtualAlloc` with `MEM_COMMIT`, `MEM_RESERVE` and etc, can be used to reserve virtual memory adress.
 But I'm not sure on how to do some of the corresponding stuff in linux.

+## status

+`status#.txt` stores the contents of `/proc/[pid]/status`
+diffing them is very instructive.

+`pmap -x <PID>` to se the virtual to resident comparison

+### VmData
+the VmData field represents the size of the data segment of a process.
+This includes the heap, any dynamically allocated memory (using malloc, for example), and memory mapped files.
+Essentially, it is the portion of the process's virtual memory space used for the process's data.

+### VmRss
+Resident set size (size in kB of pages the process has in real memory).